spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/installation-setup.md

      * a chuncked way.
 You can specify the chunk size here.
      */
     'replay_chunk_size' => 1000,

-    /*
-     * The diskname where the snapshots are stored.
-You can create a disk in the
-     * default Laravel filesystems.php config file.
-     */
-    'snapshots_disk' => 'local',
 ];
 ```

 Finally, you should set up a queue.
 Specify the connection name in the `queue` key of the `event-projector` config file.
 This queue will be used to guarantee that the events will be processed by all projectors in the right order.
 You should make sure that the queue will process only one job at a time.
 In a local environment, where events have a very low chance of getting fired concurrently, it's probably ok to just use the `sync` driver.